survivejs/webpack-book/manuscript/extending/01_loaders.md

 As you have seen so far, loaders are one of the building blocks of webpack.
 If you want to load an asset, you'll most likely need to set up a matching loader definition.
 Even though there are a lot of [available loaders](https://webpack.js.org/loaders/), it is possible you are missing one fitting your purposes.

-I will show you next how to develop a couple of small loaders.
-But before that you will see how to debug them in isolation.
+You learn to develop a couple of small loaders next.
+But before that, it is good to understand how to debug them in isolation.

 T> The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API in detail.